peterantypas/maiana/README.md

 If you're located anywhere else, you can order a kit from the [OpenMarine store](https://shop.openmarine.net) which ships from Barcelona, Spain.

+**UPDATE: Supply is now constrained due to other work load, so keep this in mind**

 ### License